marknotton/craft-plugin-image/README.md

 | fallback  | true                  | true        | Bool, String     | See Below

 > **Fallback:**
-> If **true** and a fallback image is required, the field handle will be used to look for an image in the image directory.
-If one isn't found, a check will be made to look for a file prefixed with *'default-'.* Example, if the field handle was
-> '*featured*' this image will be used: '*default-featured.svg*'.
-All
-> image extensions will be searched in this order: svg, png, jpg, gif.
+> If **true** and a fallback image will be used should the given image not be found.
+The field handle will be used to look for an image in the image directory. > > If one isn't found, 'default-image' becomes the fallback, for the fallback.
+All image extensions will be searched in this order: svg, png, jpg, gif.
 > First file to exists wins.
 >
 > If a **string** is passed, that string will be used instead of the